scottluskcis/csv-merge/README.md

 ### Column Configuration (column-config.json)

-Define the exact order of columns in the output file:
+Define the exact order of columns in the output file and optionally specify columns to remove:

 ```json
 {